IWU-CS253/Yoink/docs/iteration_report_2.md

 - edit the route to the list items page (homepage) to not display things from the blocks users.

-Modiying, deleting post and grid columns (Hirat)
+Modifying, deleting post and grid columns (Hirat)

 Work Completed:
 - Added the delete and edit option on the posted items list.